 Strabismus is the misalignment of the eyes.
 Weak eye muscles, or the part of the brain that controls the eyes, are not doing their job.
 Crossed eyes can cause blurred and impaired vision.
 When the brain receives two different images from the eyes that don’t match up, it is unable to create a coherent image.

-This is often done by working with one eye at a time.
-The goal is to get the eyes matching in function.
+Training the eyes to work together is often a process, but it is always time well spent.
+Doctors often start by working with one eye at a time.
+The goal is to get the eyes to match in function.
 Once you do this, then the eyes can begin to work together to continue to strengthen the coordination.

 The next step is to train the eyes to look at the same point at the same time.
 Patients claim that this is the most difficult step of the program.
 Patients will have to do simple tasks like reaching for objects while wearing polarized eyewear to focus on the eye that is the most misaligned.